-- 5.3.1 This consultation draft plan will be the policy of Loch Lomond & The Trossachs National Park Authority and has been endorsed for consultation both by our Senior Management Team and by the National Park Board. - 5.3.2 Overall Responsibility: The CEO of the National Park will be responsible ultimately for ensuring that the Park Authority delivers on the commitments set out in this Plan. - 5.3.3 Individual Staff members: Staff will be advised where the Draft Plan is located on our Intranet and will be encouraged to comment on it during the consultation period and to make suggestions for improvements throughout the period of the Plan.
+- 5.3.1 This plan is the policy of Loch Lomond & The Trossachs National Park Authority and has been endorsed both by our Senior Management Team and by the National Park Board. - 5.3.2 Overall Responsibility: The CEO of the National Park will be responsible ultimately for ensuring that the Park Authority delivers on the commitments set out in this Plan. - 5.3.3 Individual Staff members: Staff will be advised where the Plan is located on our Intranet and will be encouraged to refer to it.